gosebastian12/Set_Piece_Strategy/README.md

 </details>

 <details>
-<summary>5. <a href="https://github.com/gosebastian12/Set_Piece_Strategy/tree/main/src">src</a>: Stores all of the the code written during this project that performs all of the neccessary tasks for data loading, data pre-processing, model training, and model evaluation.</summary>
+<summary>5. <a href="https://github.com/gosebastian12/Set_Piece_Strategy/tree/main/src">src</a>: Stores all of the the code written during this project that performs all of the necessary tasks for data loading, data pre-processing, model training, and model evaluation.</summary>
   <ol>
       <ol>
         <li><code>data/</code>: Directory that contains all of the source code dedicated to loading in and manipulating data.</li>